spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 7. Log in to [Palette](https://console.spectrocloud.com).

-8. Copy the Palette project ID to use later in this guide.
+8. Copy your Palette project ID.
+You will use this ID in a later step.
 The project ID is on the top-right corner of your Palette project overview page.
-For example, the screenshot below highlights a project ID.
+Use the following screenshot to help you find your project ID.

   ![A screenshot highlighting the project ID in Palette project overview page](/clusters_edge_edge-forge-workflow_build-images_build-project_id.png)